 Overall, international students account for a mere 7 per cent of the Irish student body.
 This compares with 17 per cent in the United Kingdom, though some evidence suggests that new visa rules in the UK may also be about to have a negative effect on numbers there.
 In the UK this may to some extent be compensated for by a continuing strong rise in students studying for a British degree in their own countries.

 But what of Ireland?
 The percentage of international students is already too low.
 It is not just that international students bring money, they also create a more cosmopolitan and diverse student body and enhance the experience for home students.
 It would be wholly negative if the trend towards a more international kind of higher education were to be reversed.
-There is work to be done.Explore posts in the same categories: higher education, students comment below, or link to this permanent URL from your own site.
+There is work to be done.higher education, students comment below, or link to this permanent URL from your own site.